RedHatSatellite/sat6_scripts/README.md

 This should be run periodically to clean out old/unused content view data from the mongo database and improve the responsiveness of the Satellite server.

-To target a specific content view, the **name** of the content view must be given in quotes. (e.g. `./clean_content_view -o ORG -v 'RHEL Server'`)
+Content views to clean can be defined by:
+  - All content views (-a)
+  - All content views defined in an input file (-i)
+  - All content views EXCEPT those defined in an input file (-x)

+The dry run (-d) option can be used to see what would be published for a given command input.

+If using an input file, the format is one content view name per line.

 ```
-usage: clean_content_views.py [-h] -o ORG [-a | -v VIEW]
+usage: clean_content_views.py [-h] -o ORG [-x FILE | -i FILE | -a] [-d]

-Removes unused Content Views for specified organization.
+Cleans content views for specified organization.

 optional arguments:
   -h, --help            show this help message and exit
   -o ORG, --org ORG     Organization
+  -x FILE, --exfile FILE
+                        Cleans all content views EXCEPT those listed in file
+  -i FILE, --infile FILE
+                        Clean only content views listed in file
-  -a, --all             Clean ALL views
+  -a, --all             Clean ALL content views
-  -v VIEW, --view VIEW  Name of Content View to clean
+  -d, --dryrun          Dry Run - Only show what will be cleaned
 ```

 - **publish_content_views**